Home Warranty vs Home Insurance: What's the Difference and Do You Need Both?

 Plan Type Avg.
 Annual Cost Avg.
 Monthly Cost

-In addition to the annual or monthly premium, you'll pay a service call fee of roughly $65–$150 every time a technician is dispatched for a repair.
+In addition to the annual or monthly premium, you'll pay a service call fee averaging about $108 per visit in 2026 (typically $75-$150) every time a technician is dispatched for a repair.
 This replaces the large deductible you'd pay with an insurance claim.

-When comparing the home warranty vs saving money debate, the right answer depends on your home's age and your financial cushion.
+When weighing the home warranty vs saving money decision, the right answer depends on your home's age and your financial cushion.
+You can also explore our full home warranty cost guide for a deeper breakdown.

 Smart Savings Made Simple!